Cengkaruk/qiscus-sdk-web/docs/try-sample-app.md

 ## Cloning Sample App
-You can download sample directly from our github at [qiscus/qiscus-sdk-web-sample](http://github.com/qiscus/qiscus-sdk-web-sample) or if you already installed Gti,m you can just clone directly from your command line.
+You can download sample directly from our github at [qiscus/qiscus-sdk-web-sample](http://github.com/qiscus/qiscus-sdk-web-sample) or if you already installed Git you can just clone directly from your command line.
 ```bash
 $ git clone https://github.com/qiscus/qiscus-sdk-web-sample.git